nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

   **Function Parameter Definitions:**
   - `reports_dir` - path to a directory containing kraken2 reports

-  **Returns:** a kraken species count matrix with samples and species as columns and rows, respectively.
+  **Returns:** a kraken species count matrix, `species_table`, with samples and species as columns and rows, respectively.

 </details>